 They present it as normal Americans, young Americans outraged at Donald Trump.

-This is a short nine-second piece of audio from this latest video that Docky, you're going to hear the voice of Bob Kramer explaining how the Donald Duck aspect of protests happened.
+You're going to hear the voice of Bob Kramer explaining how the Donald Duck aspect of protests happened.

-In the end, it was the candidate Hillary Clinton, the future president of the United States who wanted ducks on the ground.
+In the end, it was the candidate Hillary Clinton, the future president of the United States, who wanted ducks on the ground.

 So by God, we'll get ducks on the ground.

-Don't repeat that anyway.
+Don't repeat that to anybody.

 Look, just documenting for you that none of these protests are real.